Albrecht-S/fltk-build/.github/ISSUE_TEMPLATE/bug_report.md

 **FLTK Configure / Build Options**
 Please add the complete configure and build command lines if you built FLTK yourself.
-Please include all configure or CMake options and add add all CMake options changed by using CMake GUI tools (if any).
+Please include all configure or CMake options and add all CMake options you changed by using CMake GUI tools (if any).
  - ./configure --enable-cairo ...
  - cmake -G"..." -DCMAKE_BUILD_TYPE=Debug ...